-If the domestic economy deteriorates, more homeowners may default and our losses may increase.
+As the domestic economy deteriorates, more homeowners may default and our losses may increase.

 Losses result from events that reduce a borrower's ability to continue to make mortgage payments, such as unemployment, and whether the home of a borrower who defaults on his mortgage can be sold for an amount that will cover unpaid principal and interest and the expenses of the sale.
 Favorable economic conditions generally reduce the likelihood that borrowers will lack sufficient income to pay their mortgages and also favorably affect the value of homes, thereby reducing and in some cases even eliminating a loss from a mortgage default.
 In recent years, due in part to the strength of the economy, we have had low losses by historical standards.
-A significant deterioration in economic conditions would probably increase our losses.
+While our losses could increase for other reasons, a significant deterioration in economic conditions would probably increase our losses.
+Also, we expect that the subprime credit loans we insure will generate higher losses.
+We believe the premiums we charge on these loans will generate acceptable return but we cannot guaranty this result.